RealByron/PicoW-Intex-PureSpa/README.md

 Mostly GPIO just read data bit on clock rising edge.
 When ISR is full of 16 bits, then store that value on Y register.
-ISR is also push to FIFO and an IRQ is fired.
+ISR is also pushed to FIFO and an IRQ is fired.
 Then C program have time to proces all these words in FIFO and decodes leds and digits.

-For push button, a function put expect push button code in FIFO and the PIO program loads it in X register.
+For push button, a function put expected push button code in FIFO and the PIO program loads it in X register.

 When X and Y are equal, a pulse is done on DATA line (4µs after CS rising edge and during 2 µs)